PJayB/AWHK/README.md

 http://gibbering.net/AdvancedWindowHotkeys.zip (7KB)

 Download, extract anywhere and run.
 The app is invisible, so use Alt + any cursor key on your browser window to test.
+This application will *not* start automatically each time you log in.

 For questions, help or feedback, please email [awhtool@gibbering.net].
 Feedback is greatly welcomed.